 So the insurmountable problem that exist is this: that God is Holy and God is Just, and by His very essential nature God must judge all sin, no matter where it is found and whom it is committed by, the Lord must punish sin in accordance with His Holy Justice.
-By ourselves we cannot avoid God’s judgement, there’s no atonement we can make personally, no offering we bring or attempt to produce could take away the sins of our life and no amount resolve can prevent us from sinning in the future -we do not have the power to make ourselves holy.
+By ourselves we cannot avoid God’s judgement, there’s no atonement we can make personally, no offering we bring or attempt to produce could take away the sins of our life and no amount of resolve can prevent us from sinning in the future – we do not have the power to make ourselves holy.
 But God who is rich in mercy, has in due time sent His Son into the world to stand in our place and to take in His own body on the cross the judgement that is due to us!
 God demonstrates His high and gracious love – in that while we were still rebels and sinners against Him, Christ has suffered and bled and died in our place.

 Christ in the Heart